 A 3 wood is an essential club to keep in your golf bag.
 Some golfers choose to put the driver away entirely and use the 3 wood from the tee and from the fairway.
 Certainly, a 3 wood is a more versatile club than the driver.
 With all the choices for 3 woods on the market it can be difficult to choose one that is perfect for your game.
 Luckily we have done that work for you!
 Here are five of the best 3 woods on the market.

-Our Best Most Forgiving 3 Woods in 2021
+THE Best Most Forgiving 3 Woods

 - Callaway Mavrik (Best Overall 3 Wood)